 - An old but excellent article about getting your book published from the BMJ

-- More recent tips on publishing a medical book from the BMJ Careers
+- More recent tips on publishing a medical book from the BMJ Careers website

 - Advice on finding and choosing a freelance editor and the different types of editing from Writer’s Relief